reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 where c is a n exploration constant, $N(s,a)$ is the number of times action $a$ has been taken from state $s$, and $P(s,a)$ is the prior probability.
 The prior can be determined multiple ways - it could be programmed manually, similarly to how many powerful chess engines or DeepBlue were, or it could be calculated in other methods (like a neural network)!
 We'll again come back to this.

 # Expansion and Evaluation
-Once a move has been chosen, we then expand, or simulate it.
+Once a move has been chosen, we then expand, or simulate, it.
 Once we've simulated the move, we score it.
 If the games has been finished, this is easy - assign a value $v$ of 1 for a win, 0 for a draw, and -1 for a loss.
 Otherwise, we need to determine another method for doing so.
 The traditional way to do this in Monte Carlo Tree Search was to randomly play games from this point, and see what proportion of the games were won - this became the value of the move.
 In AlphaGo, this was done via the value head of a Neural Network.

 # Backup